East Dunbartonshire (UK Parliament constituency)

-East Dunbartonshire is a county constituency of the House of Commons of the Parliament of the United Kingdom (Westminster).
-It elects one Member of Parliament (MP) by the first past the post system of election.
+East Dunbartonshire was a county constituency of the House of Commons of the Parliament of the United Kingdom (Westminster).
+It elected one Member of Parliament (MP) by the first past the post system of election.
 The seat is possibly best known for formerly being the constituency of Jo Swinson, the former Leader of the Liberal Democrats who was defeated at the 2019 general election.

-The current MP for the constituency is Amy Callaghan of the Scottish National Party (SNP).

-The current constituency was first used at the 2005 general election.
+This version of the constituency was first used at the 2005 general election.
 There was also an earlier East Dunbartonshire constituency, from 1950 to 1983.

+Further to the completion of the 2023 review of Westminster constituencies, the seat was expanded and renamed Mid Dunbartonshire, and was first contested at the 2024 general election.

 Constituency profile

 The constituency covers the northern edge of Greater Glasgow, and includes commuter towns on the North Clyde and Croy railway corridors.

 Since 1974, the constituency has had the unusual distinction of having been represented by all four of the main political parties in Scotland, typically with small majorities (under 10%) at each general election.